 From there, your guide will take you through the narrow alleys and lively squares that have transformed over the centuries.
 Expect stories about the palace’s history, its transformation through the ages, and the story behind the Mausoleum of Diocletian, which is now the Cathedral of St. Doimus.
 This site offers a fascinating glimpse into how ancient structures have been repurposed over time.

-Throughout the walk, you’ll pass by charming cafes and souvenir stores, perfect for taking breaks or shopping for unique Croatian keepsakes.
+Throughout the walk, you’ll pass by charming cafes and souvenir stores, great for taking breaks or shopping for unique Croatian keepsakes.
 The guide’s narration will keep you engaged, revealing local anecdotes and historical tidbits that breathe life into the stones and streets.

 The Highlights in Detail